KofiSey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replace all characters a and c from input to z and e respectively
+a script that removes all letters c and C from input